Jaime Sin: 2001 EDSA Revolution

 Sin decided to intervene again in 2001 to become spiritual leader of another People Power Movement.
 Some Filipinos alleged that president Joseph Estrada was guilty of widespread corruption and graft because of the controversial "second envelope".
 Poor people marching in the streets, with the support of Sin, the elite, and military generals, succeeded in toppling Estrada from power and elevating Gloria Macapagal Arroyo as acting president in what was perceived by the international community as a "triumphant" democracy.
 The "second envelope" was opened after the coup and turned out to be Estrada's bank account.
 Commenting on the endemic corruption that persisted after Marcos, Sin said, "We got rid of Ali Baba, but the 40 thieves remained."
 It was reported that the cardinal's actions caused uneasiness at the Vatican and that he was summoned to Rome to explain himself.

 Hours before hundreds of soldiers and officers staged a failed revolt against President Gloria Macapagal Arroyo in July 2003, Sin urged Filipinos to be vigilant against groups plotting to violently overturn the country's democratic institutions.

 Two and a half years after Sin's death, it was reported that at the height of EDSA II, Sin received a directive from the Vatican ordering him and the Philippine clergy to adopt a non-partisan stance towards the political crisis.
 Sin, who by then had committed support for the EDSA II revolt, was said to have threatened to resign as archbishop if compelled to withdraw his support.
 The standoff was reportedly resolved with the mediation of the Supreme Court Associate Justice Artemio Panganiban (later, Chief Justice of the Philippines), a member of the Pontifical Council for the Laity, a department of the Roman Curia.
 As a result, the Vatican did not persist with its earlier demand.
 The reports were attributed to persons reputed to have first-hand knowledge of the events, but they were not confirmed officially by the Vatican or the Archdiocese of Manila.

 Retirement and death

-Sin retired as Archbishop of Manila on September 15, 2003, and was succeeded by Lipa Archbishop Gaudencio Borbon Rosales.
-He was too ill to travel to the 2005 papal conclave that elected Pope Benedict XVI.
-Afflicted for years with a kidney ailment brought on by diabetes, he was taken on June 19, 2005, to the Cardinal Santos Medical Center in San Juan, Metro Manila, because of a slight but lingering fever.
-He died of renal failure on June 21, 2005, at the age of 76, two months before his 77th birthday.
+Cardinal Sin retired as Archbishop of Manila on September 15, 2003, and was succeeded by Gaudencio Borbon Rosales, Archbishop of Lipa.
+Cardinal Sin was too ill to travel to the 2005 papal conclave that elected Pope Benedict XVI.
+Afflicted for years with a kidney ailment brought on by diabetes, he was taken on June 19, 2005, to the Cardinal Santos Medical Center in San Juan because of a slight but lingering fever.
+He died of renal failure on June 21, 2005, at the age of 76.
 The government accorded him the honour of a state funeral and a period of national mourning through Presidential Proclamation No. 863, s.
 2005 signed by President Gloria Macapagal Arroyo.
-He was buried beside his three immediate predecessors in the crypt of Manila Cathedral after a funeral attended by thousands of Filipinos.
+He was buried on June 28 beside his three immediate predecessors in the crypt of Manila Cathedral after a funeral attended by thousands of Filipinos.